Progressive Party (South Korea, 2017): Political positions

 The Progressive Party is left-wing.
 It is usually classified by Korean media outlets as "far-left" or "radical left".
-However, the party does not officially advocate generally accepted far-left positions such as anti-capitalism, communism, or anarchism.
 The Progressive Party supports the restoration of South Korea's sovereignty and full "independence" in the international community.
 The term "independence" here means opposition to Japanese imperialism, support for reunification with North Korea, a protectionist trade policy, and establishment of equitable diplomatic relations with world powers such as the United States.
 The party's official ideology is "progressivism", not "socialism".
 The Progressive Party is in favour of direct democracy, to be used as a mean for the minjung to actively participate in politics.

 The most important reason for the Progressive Party's classification as far-left in South Korean politics is opposition to American imperialism.
 The Progressive Party believes that South Korea's socioeconomic contradictions are primarily due to the United States, rather than China or Japan, and hence opposes American domination of the Korean economy.
 This is a significant departure from liberal parties such as the DPK and JP, who are hostile to China and Japan but somewhat favourable to the United States in order to offset Chinese and Japanese hegemony.
 The Progressive Party, in particular, advocates dissolving the alliance between the United States and South Korea.

 Economic policy

 The party supports the redistribution of wealth and economically progressive positions such as imposing a 90% tax rate on inheritances of more than 3 billion won (roughly US$2,500,000).

-The party has a negative view of multinational corporations and chaebol, the large industrial conglomerates that dominate the South Korean economy.
-Their official party platform proposes to "dismantle the monopoly economy of transnational capital and chaebol".

 The Progressive Party opposes restricting the labour of senior citizens over the age of 60.
 Their justification is that, because South Korea is not a European welfare state, there is a livelihood problem for the elderly.
 Some socialists in South Korea consider it a liberal party, instead of a left-wing party.

+The party has a negative view of multinational corporations and the chaebols (industrial conglomerates).
+Their official party platform proposes to "dismantle the monopoly economy of transnational capital and chaebol".
+The party also maintains an active cooperative relationship with the Korean Confederation of Trade Unions.